meetttttt/Bitcoin-Price-Prediction/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+# Contact for Query:

+Author Meet Nagadia is always ready to answer you query on this project.
+You can contact via Emai: meetnagadia@gmail.com.